 Instructions

 - Heat the olive oil in a large pot over medium heat.
-When the oil is hot, but not smoking, add the onions, carrots and celery.
-Cook the vegetables for 5 minutes, stirring frequently.
+Add the onion, carrot, and celery.
+Cook for 5 minutes, stirring frequently.

-- Add the garlic and cumin and cook for 1 minute, stirring almost constantly.
+- Add the garlic, cumin, salt, and black pepper.
+Cook for 1 minute, stirring constantly.

-- Garnish the soup with chopped cilantro (or parsley) and crushed plantain chips, if desired.
+- Garnish with chopped cilantro (or parsley) and crushed plantain chips, and serve with lime wedges, if desired.

 Notes